 Taking action against PFAS

-Ecology and the Washington State Department of Health are developing a chemical action plan for PFAS.
-An advisory committee began meeting in winter 2016 and will continue to help us collect information and identify solutions.
-We expect the draft PFAS chemical action plan will be ready for public review and comment in 2018.
+Ecology and Health are developing a chemical action plan for PFAS.
+An advisory committee began meeting in 2016 and will continue to help us collect information and identify solutions.
+We expect the draft PFAS chemical action plan will be ready for public review and comment in 2019.

 History of actions to address PFAS in Washington